 Our new chimerism test is also being used to monitor the health of organs that have been used for transplantation, such as kidney transplantation.
 This allows doctors to determine changes in the health of the transplanted organ much earlier than current methods.
 These changes may indicate early stages of organ rejection.

-Paediatric cancer genetic testing looks for different cancers, like haematological and solid tumours malignancies, can be caused by, or result in, a variety of specific or random changes in our genetic material.
-VCGS uses a variety of tests, including FISH, SNP microarray and conventional chromosome analysis to target genetic changes seen in patients presenting with various cancers which include acute lymphoblastic leukemia, acute myeloid leukemia and neuroblastoma.
-These changes allow us identify the type of cancer and therefore help direct treatment and monitor outcomes.
+Paediatric cancer genetic testing looks at different cancers, like haematological and solid tumour malignancies, which can be caused by, or result in, a variety of specific or random changes in our genetic material.
+VCGS uses a variety of tests, including FISH, SNP microarray and conventional chromosome analysis to detect genetic changes that occur in patients presenting with various cancers which include acute lymphoblastic leukemia, acute myeloid leukemia, brain tumour and neuroblastoma.
+These changes allow us to identify the type of cancer and therefore help treatment and monitor outcomes.

 Chimerism analysis is used after blood stem cell transplant to monitor the success of engraftment or to detect early graft failure, rejection and relapse.
 The test evaluates the mixture of donor and recipient DNA in the recipient’s blood or bone marrow.
 To perform chimerism analysis, pre-transplant recipient and donor samples are collected and used for comparison with recipient samples post-transplant.
 Donor and recipient cells are distinguished from each other using unique CNV (copy number variation) markers that give unique genetic profiles.
 Testing offered through VCGS is significantly more sensitive than current testing protocols.